tyaga/sfVkontaktePlugin/README.md

 		$this->getUser() // in actions, instance of sfVkontakteUser
 		$sf_user 		 // in templates

 Model User has a number of fields.
 First, it has all the fields defined in plugin app.yml.
 Also it has **settings** field - api settings that user set.
-Finally, it has a fetched_at field - date and time when users settings was saved.
+Finally, it has a fetched_at field - date and time when users settings were saved.

 Use Doctrine Collection $this->user->Friends - to get friends list of current user.

-These fields automatically updating every 24 hours.
+These fields automatically updating every 24 hours (it can be changed by redefine getNeedFetch of your myUser class).

 ### Client side, App and Upload classes